CharlieInRain/docs-site/docs/smart-chain/developer/oracle/link.md

 ## Contract Addresses

 Chainlink price feed contracts are updated on a regular basis by multiple Chainlink nodes.
-This section lists the contract addresses for Price Feeds on the Binance Smart Chain.
+This section lists the contract addresses for Price Feeds on the BNB Smart Chain.

 ### Mainnet